tundish/blathnaid/blathnaid/book/chapters.rst

 The next morning Jack felt he urgently needed to find the Master of Smiths, so he was out again early to see his friend Fell.

-He in his turn had been eager to check the Trivet and its third set of markings.
+He, in his turn, had been eager to check the Trivet and its third set of markings.

 After applying some paste, and rubbing with a cloth, he could make out its meaning.
-“This one reads **Cognition** ,” he declared.
+“This one reads **Cognition**,” he declared.

 Cutlers
 -------